WIELAND’s history has included several name iterations since its founding in 1958.

 In January 2016, Wieland-Davco simplified its name, unveiling a new brand image, streamlining the company name simply to “WIELAND.”

 “WIELAND is a modern structure built on a historic foundation,” stated former President Craig Wieland upon the rebranding in 2016.
-“The WIELAND name has been consistent in the various iterations of our company, and today we still hold to the values that my father instilled in us over 60 years ago.”
+“The WIELAND name has been consistent in the various iterations of our company, and today we still hold to the values that my father instilled in us when it all started.”